hyx0329/circuitpython-vfd-gu7000/README.md

 ## Notes

 - Not all GU7000s have native support for bit paint.
 As a workaround, I implemented `fill_rect` and `fill_line` as generic solutions.
 - This lib only implements communication through async serial port(aka.
 UART) because it's relatively easy to implement.
-It should be easy to implement for other connection styles.
+It should be easy to implement for other connection types.
 - For this lib, the major difference between MicroPython and CircuitPython is the serial API.
 It should be easy to port this lib to MicroPython.
     - BTW it's also easy to port the lib to CPython.

+## License

+This project is licensed under the MIT license.
+See `LICENSE` for details.